 WP48 – Volume Reallocation details the process and timescales associated to this process.

-The Capacity Volume Register will be published on the Settlement Data page from 10th to 19th Working Day inclusive after the end of the month in which a System Stress Event occurs.
+The Capacity Volume Register will be published on the Settlement Data page from the 24th to 33rd Working Day inclusive after the end of the month in

 Mock System Stress Event Reporting